agilekev/Git-Essentials/README.md

-# hello-world
+# Git Essentials
-Hello world sandbox

-Just adding my first changes to test a commit
+THis is a first test project.
+It is where I will maintain my basic Git scripts and also test Git activities.